-The main activities of the program are national projects in selected APO member countries which include workshops, training courses, and conferences.
+The main activities of the program are national projects in selected APO member countries, which include workshops, training courses, and conferences.
 International experts selected by the APO will be assigned as resource persons for these projects.

-In the first year, the following projects addressing specific issues related to food value chains will be organized in APO member countries to be selected:
+The following types of projects addressing specific issues related to FVCs will be organized in APO member countries to be selected:

 - a.
-National workshops; and - b.
+National workshops; and

+- b.
 National training courses.

-9. Financial Arrangements
+- 9. Financial Arrangements

-1) National Workshops and Training Courses
+- 1) National Workshops and Training Courses